CameronBrooks11/iLOX/README.md

 ## Documentation

-For detailed geometric calculations and explanations related to hexagons and octagons, refer to the following documents in the `docs` directory:
+For detailed geometric calculations and explanations related to hexagons and octagons, refer to the following documents in the [`docs`](docs/README.md).

-- [`library_logic.md`](docs/library_logic.md): Explains in-depth the logic of the library.

 ## License